Skip to main content

 The “Check-In Desk”

 All DMV Offices have a “Check-In Desk”.
-When visiting a DMV office go to the “Check-In Desk” to request any assistance or accommodation you might need.
+When visiting a DMV office, go to the “Check-In Desk” to request any assistance or accommodation you might need.

 The Office Supervisor at any DMV Office

-You can speak to the office supervisor at any DMV office that you call or visit.
+You can speak to the office supervisor at any DMV office you call or visit.
 DMV office supervisors are trained to assist people with disabilities and offer accommodation if needed.

 DMV Offices – Disabled Parking and Building Access